 I work with small lifestyle businesses like local boutiques, restaurants and jewelry stores.
 I know how to speak to their customers so I always do a great job.
 You should know the type of business you’d like to write for.
 I know copywriters who specialize with law firms, churches and religious groups.
 Have your speciality and learn as much as you can about their customers so that you can provide quality work.

-I have a formal education and experience when it comes to building email campaigns, writing copy for the web and handing branded social media.
-I have a portfolio now but before I did I worked for less money until I was able to charge what I do currently.
+I have a formal education and experience when it comes to building email campaigns, writing copy for the web and handling branded social media.
+I have a portfolio now but before I did I worked for less money until I was able to charge what I do now.
 There are a lot of different opinions about working for free.
-I won’t do it now unless it’s for charity or trade but I think it’s a good idea if you have no experience but need some.
+I won’t do it now unless it’s for charity or trade but I think it’s a good idea if you don’t have experience.

 Pitch to businesses.

 I know we love social media around here but don’t forget the basics when it comes to sales.
 Pitching your services to businesses, meeting business owners at networking events, and asking your friends for recommendations will help you when it’s time to get clients.
 Don’t underestimate these things and don’t shy away from hard work because it’s tedious and hard to do those things.